GMOD/jbrowse-components/README.md

 Docs http://jbrowse.org/jb2/docs/

 Fall 2023: New outreach!
 We created an "office hours" Google Calendar for anyone to schedule 1-on-1 meetings with the development team.
-We are also community meetings where anyone can join a public Google Meet link
+We also are starting a new community meeting that anyone can join via a public Google Meet link.
+Details below:

 - [Schedule 1-on-1 appointment](https://calendar.app.google/E9i5fyZN4UcZawuNA)
 - [Community call - Monthly on the third Thursday, 10am EST (North America, Europe friendly)](https://meet.google.com/rnq-exdt-tuz)